osp/osp.meta.association/asbl-statutes.md

 Elle peut faire tout acte se rattachant directement ou indirectement à son but ou pouvant en amener le développement et en faciliter la réalisation.

+*It pursues the realization of its goal by all means but in particular its activities focus on three axes: pedagogy, research and graphical creation.
+The association is produced by organizing public events (Print Parties), workshops, performances, exhibitions and lectures.
+Editing and publishing can also be means to serve its goal.

+The association produces its goal by all means, in close collaboration with its members.
+It can make any act linked, directly or undirectly, in whole or in part, to its goal or capable to lead to its development or facilitate its realization.*

 ###Article 4 : Durée de l’association

 L’association est constituée pour une durée indéterminée.
 Elle peut être dissoute en tout temps.

+*The association is constituted for an undetermined period.
+It can be dissolved at any time.*

 ##Titre II - Membres